Oversize and overmass vehicles

 Areas of the state where additional escorts are required

 Additional police escorts may be required in areas to ensure the safe movement of oversize loads.
-Outlined below are known areas, but not limited to the following:
+These areas and routes include, but are not limited to the following:

 - Lonsdale to the north of the Adelaide Metropolitan Area